Ottawa MP Yasir Naqvi 'seriously considering' run for Ontario Liberal leadership | CBC News

 Ottawa MP Yasir Naqvi 'seriously considering' run for Ontario Liberal leadership

-Liberal Ottawa MP Yasir Naqvi says he is "seriously considering" a run for the Ontario Liberal Party leadership.
+Liberal Ottawa MP Yasir Naqvi says he is "seriously considering" a run to lead the Ontario Liberal Party.

-Speaking on Ottawa Morning, Naqvi said the current Ontario government under Progressive Conservative Premier Doug Ford and the state of the province are his reasons for interest in the job.
+Speaking on CBC Radio's Ottawa Morning, Naqvi said the current Ontario government under Progressive Conservative Premier Doug Ford and the state of the province are his reasons for interest in the job.

 "I'm really concerned about the state of affairs of our public health system and our public education system," he said.